 Civil Business Litigation

 At Think Defense, we represent people and businesses in high-stakes civil cases.
-As a former litigator at O’Melveny & Myers, one of the largest powerhouse litigation law firms in the world, Mr. Dabiri has represented ordinary people, small businesses, and Fortune 500 companies alike, and he applies that experience to position his clients for the best possible outcome in a civil action.
+As a former litigator at O’Melveny & Myers, one of the largest powerhouse law firms in the world, Mr. Dabiri has represented ordinary people, small businesses, and Fortune 500 companies alike, and he applies that experience to position his clients for the best possible outcome in a civil action.
 If that means compromise then we negotiate assiduously on your behalf.
 If that means trial then we prepare your case to win.
 On a select basis, we handle the following types of civil cases among others.

 - Libel or slander